 My Top 5 Windows RT Apps

-I work at Microsoft, and I conduct all of my real-time communication using Microsoft Lync.
+I work at Microsoft, and I conduct all of my real-time communication using Microsoft Lync so it’s no surprise that this is one of my favourite apps.
 Voice calls, instant messaging, sharing content, running webcasts, it’s all done through Lync.
 When I’m not at my PC my mobile phone will happily keep me connected using the Lync client for Windows Phone, but the modern app that is available in the Microsoft Store means I can be connected on my Surface, too!
 I can take full advantage of the snap feature to keep a Lync conversation or call open while taking notes and I can use the front and rear-facing cameras if I need to use video in my meetings.

 I’m a really casual gamer.
 I can’t remember the last time I sat and played a game from end to end.
 Instead I like to dip in and out of things depending on the mood I’m in.
 On my Xbox 360 this usually means that I have about 10 games on the go but on the phone I like playing Wordament.
 On Windows RT it has the same look and feel and is, in my opinion, even better on the bigger and brighter screen.
 I’m still never going to be number 1 but at least I can see how badly I did in 16:9!

 In the same category as Lync, I use OneNote to make notes on my customers, projects and even my Christmas list!
 I use SkyDrive for my personal notes, and SkyDrive Pro for my work ones and both can be synchronised with both the included OneNote 2013 desktop app, and the OneNote modern app.
-Now it doesn’t matter whether I am on my phone, Surface or laptop – I can access my notes from anywhere.
+Now it doesn’t matter where I am or which device I’m using, I can access my notes from anywhere using the apps for the desktop, tablet and phone.
 It also frees me up from dragging my laptop around to meetings – I can just grab my Surface and go.
 I can’t wait to get my Touch Cover for Christmas as I think note-taking will be taken to the next level by the physical keyboard.

 I almost didn’t include this in my Top 5 as it is similar to Lync, but for keeping in touch with my friends and family.
 The app is fantastic.
 Really quick and responsive as well as pretty and easy to use.
 Video conversations using either the front or rear facing cameras are easy to set up and, like Lync, I can snap a conversation to the side of the screen whilst working.
 I’ve been using Skype for years but have never really thought of it as being central to keeping in touch with people, instead favouring MSN Messenger